pkarsy/sshportfw/README.md

 devices in this file.

 A sample config follows so you can copy-paste and edit it.
 This config assumes a router at 10.5.2.1 and the other LAN devices to have 10.5.2.X addresses.
-Also we assume that local DNS is working, for example kyocera or kyocera.lan resolve to the IP of the device.
-You can completly ignore DNS by using the IP addresses.
+Also, we assume that local DNS is working, for example, kyocera or kyocera.lan resolve to the IP of the device.
+You can completely ignore DNS by using the IP addresses.

 ```json
 [